Family Health|Kids and Teens

 Living with rheumatic fever

 Although strep throat is contagious, rheumatic fever is not.
-When treated, you can recover from rheumatic fever.
-You may have short- or long-term damage to your heart.
+When treated, you can recover, but you may have short- or long-term damage to your heart.
 This can include rheumatic heart disease.
 Because of the long-term effects, you’ll need to have an ongoing treatment plan with your doctor.

 Questions to ask your doctor